andrablaj/engineering-management-handbook/README.md

 - [Soft Skills for Managers](https://staysaasy.com/product/2020/09/06/soft-skills-for-managers.html).
 Initiative, Emotional Control, Dispassionate Empathy.
 - [Evaluating Managers: 5 heuristics to measure managerial impact](https://abdulapopoola.com/2023/01/09/evaluating-managers-5-heuristics-to-measure-managerial-impact/).
 Five signals that should provide some early to medium-term signals to facilitate early course correction or doubling down on strengths: Execution, Strategic Vision, People Management, Team Growth, and Organizational Influence.
 - [Don't Create Chaos](https://staysaasy.com/management/2020/07/07/dont-create-chaos.html).
 Great leaders vacuum up chaos.
 Be a source of stability.
+- [How to Build Trust](https://jacobian.org/2023/nov/16/how-to-build-trust/).
+You can’t build trust through artificial “trust building” exercises, nor can you say “trust me” and expect it to work.
+The only way you can build trust is by demonstrating, over time, that you’re deserving of trust.

 ## 💻 To Code or not to Code
 - ["Can't Code!
 Not inclined to Hire?" - Why Engineering Managers Don't Need to be Great Coders](https://www.scarletink.com/why-engineering-managers-dont-need-to-code/?utm_source=sendinblue&utm_campaign=Level%20Up%20-%20Issue%20193&utm_medium=email)